Siirry suoraan sisältöön

 -General principles of academic writing (purpose and audience; referencing mechanics; outlining; writing as a process).

--Generating a paper outline and a preliminary list of references with AI.
+-Generating a paper outline and a preliminary list of references with AI tools.

 -Academic writing style and grammar, the use of reporting verbs.